-From March to early May, we discouraged people with mild and moderate symptoms from being tested, so our data from that period represent mostly people with severe illness.
+From March to early May in 2020, we discouraged people with mild and moderate symptoms from being tested, so our data from that period represent mostly people with severe illness.

-There is a lag between when a test is taken and when the result is reported to the Health Department.
-This lag, or turnaround time, can depend on whether a person is tested at a hospital or at an outpatient clinic, the laboratory used and the total volume of testing locally and nationally, among other factors.
+There is a turnaround time between when a person receives a test and when the result is reported to the Health Department.
+This turnaround time can depend on whether a person is tested at a hospital or at an outpatient clinic, the laboratory used and the total volume of testing locally and nationally, among other factors.

 An antibody test can show if you have ever had the virus, but it does not show if you currently are infected.